drakkan/sftpgo/README.md

 Example for SQLite: `find sql/sqlite/ -type f -iname '*.sql' -print | sort -n | xargs cat | sqlite3 sftpgo.db`.
 After applying these scripts, your database structure is the same as the one obtained using `initprovider` for new installations, so from now on, you don't have to manually upgrade your database anymore.

-The `memory` provider can load users from a dump obtained using the `dumpdata` REST API.
-The path to this dump file can be configured using the dataprovider `name` configuration key.
-It will be loaded at startup and can be reloaded on demand sending a `SIGHUP` signal on Unix based systems and a `paramchange` request to the running service on Windows.
-The `memory` provider will not modify the provided file so quota usage and last login will not be persisted.

 ## Authentication options

 ### External Authentication